 Transporting a big laptop of 17-inch would be a nightmare due to the size and weight.
 You should only consider looking at that size or larger if you are ready to carry it around with you and if you need the larger screen size and high-end specs wherever you go.
 Otherwise, a 15-inch laptop can still be spaced very well and is quite a bit smaller.

-You can conclude that the laptop and weight’s overall size are the two factors on which the screen size directly depends upon.
+You can conclude that the laptop and weight’s overall size are the two factors upon which the screen size directly depends.
 There is always going to be a trade-off between factors such as size, weight, specs, and battery life, for instance.